RavinSG/obsidian-cyber/Cybersecurity Framework.md

 #### Profiles

 The CSF profiles are pre-made templates of the NIST CSF that are developed by a team of industry experts.
-CSF profiles are tailored to address the specific risks of an organization or industry.
+CSF profiles are tailored to address the specific risks of an organisation or industry.
 They are used to help organisations develop a baseline for their cybersecurity plans, or as a way of comparing their current cybersecurity posture to a specific industry standard.

 ### Implementing the CSF